Kyrgyz crowd attacks Australian gold miner's office

 ALMATY (Reuters) - A crowd of about 200 people on Friday attacked the local office of Z-Explorer, an Australian company developing a gold field in southern Kyrgyzstan, in what appeared to be another violent conflict over the privatization of the country’s resources.

-A subsidiary of Australian-listed Manas Resources, Z-Explorer discovered the Shambesai deposit in 2010 and this year received a license to develop the field, which holds estimated gold reserves of 8.8 tons.
+A subsidiary of Australian-listed Manas Resources (MSR.AX), Z-Explorer discovered the Shambesai deposit in 2008 and in 2012 it received a license to develop the field, which holds estimated gold reserves of 8.8 tonnes.

 A bulldozer on its way to the deposit on Friday was met by an angry crowd, Jyldyz Akmatova, public affairs officer for Z-Explorer, said from the Kyrgyz capital Bishkek.